back to blog

 How to fix

-If your app developer is repeatedly setting expectations and then breaking them, you need to consider changing suppliers.
-Explain that it's not acceptable.
-You'd rather have bad news than fake news.
+If communicatinos can't be fixed and you still feel in the dark, consider changing suppliers.
 Changing suppliers can be incredibly painful to do, but you have to think about the long-term and the bigger picture.
 It's harder to get customers and future backing if you've not pulled a team together that can deliver.

-And yes, still they get it wrong.
+And yes, AI agents and humans still get it wrong.

 How to prevent